-Bottega's instructors work closely with students and provide instruction both synchronously and asynchronously.
+Bottega's instructors (e.g., adjunct faculty) work closely with students and provide instruction synchronously and asynchronously.
 Instructors actively initiate interaction with students and expect students to communicate with them and engage in learning activities on a weekly basis.
 Our instructors use a flipped classroom teaching model where course material that would be traditionally covered in a lecture format is introduced on the learning platform.
 Course texts, resource materials, exercises, and assessments are hosted in the online classroom environment.
 Instructors continually add resources to keep courses relevant and engaging.
-Discussions between instructors and students occur via online tools that allow both synchronous and asynchronous communication.
-Instructors are subject matter experts in the content of their assigned courses and, as such, identify, evaluate, and create learning resources across a variety of media to provide students with learning options.

-As with any university faculty, Bottega's instructors are the principal content and informational resource to provide guidance and answer academic questions about courses while helping students successfully complete their courses and academic program.
-Instructors are available to students and will answer student inquiries within 24 hours during the work week and within 48 hours on the weekend, except during school vacations or holidays.
+Discussions between instructors and students occur via online tools allowing real-time (synchronous) and split-time (asynchronous) communication.
+Instructors are subject matter experts in their assigned courses and, as such, identify, evaluate, and create learning resources across a variety of media.
+Bottega's instructors are the principal content and informational resource to ready to answer academic questions so students may successfully complete their courses and academic program.
+Instructors answer student inquiries within 24 hours during the work week and within 48 hours on the weekend, except during school vacations or holidays.

-Evaluations of assessments in the course are completed by the instructor.
-Instructors compare student work to rubrics available to students as they complete assignments, ensuring a fair evaluation of the student's level of competency and to give students substantive feedback on each assessment for growth.
-Assignments are typically graded within 24 to 48 hours.
-The speed with which instructors return assignments is monitored by the Academic Director.
-Final grades are submitted to the SIS within 7 days of the end of the term.
+The course instructor is responsible for evaluating the student's original work.
+Instructors compare student's submissions to rubrics also available to students as they complete assignments, to ensure a fair evaluation of the student's level of competency and to give substantive feedback.
+Assignments are typically graded within 24- to 48-hours.
+Final grades are submitted within seven (7) days of the end of a term.
+Students may contact Academics@Bottega.edu if a final grade is not posted in a timely manner.